Graduate Minor in Medieval Studies

 Christopher Sapp, Associate Professor of German

-A student may pursue a Graduate Certificate in Medieval Studies if he or she has been admitted in full-standing to a master’s, specialist, or doctoral degree program.
-Medieval Studies shall be an “add on” (rather than a “stand alone”) graduate certificate.
+A student may pursue a Graduate Minor in Medieval Studies if he or she has been admitted in full-standing to a master’s, specialist, or doctoral degree program.
+Medieval Studies shall be an “add on” (rather than a “stand alone”) graduate minor.
 Students will have been admitted to a master’s or doctoral program in their home departments.

 AH 532: Early Christian, Byzantine, and Islamic Art

 ENG 506: Old English I (ENGL 503 in pre-2016 course catalog)

 ENG 507: Old English II: Beowulf (ENGL 505 in pre-2016 course catalog)